Jennifer Joy Phoenix, MSSW, LSWAIC, MHP

 Adoption Savvy Associate

 Hi!
 My name is Jennifer Joy Phoenix, LSWAIC.
 I am a Licensed Social Work Associate Clinician and Mental Health Professional in the State of Washington.
 I specialize in working with children, teens, adults, and families impacted by adoption, foster care, trauma, attachment challenges, and grief.
-I am also the First Mom of a teenage daughter in an open adoption.
-My passion, both professionally and personally, is to bring hope and healing to the adoption community, through providing attachment focused therapy services to those in the adoption constellation.
+I am also the First Mom of a young adult daughter in an open adoption.
+My passion, both professionally and personally, is to bring hope and healing to the adoption community, through providing attachment-focused therapy services and parent coaching to those in the adoption constellation.

-I graduated from the University of Washington with my Bachelors in Social Welfare in 2014 where I spent time in Child Welfare and later as a Social Worker at an adoption agency.
+I graduated from the University of Washington with my Bachelor in Social Welfare in 2014 where I spent time in Child Welfare and later as a Social Worker at an adoption agency.
 In 2017 I graduated with my Masters of Arts in Clinical Social Work from Columbia University and returned to the Pacific Northwest to continue to support adoptive families, birth parents, and adoptees.
 In 2019 I was certified in Attachment and Trauma Focused Therapy (ATFT), with Deborah Gray and I have had the honored opportunity to train other professionals alongside her as she helps other clinicians become adoption savvy.
-I am currently completing a Post-Graduate Certificate in Relationally Focused Psychodynamic Theory (RFPT) through the Seattle School of Theology and Psychology.
+In 2022 I completed a Post-Graduate Certificate in Relationally Focused Psychodynamic Theory (RFPT) through the Seattle School of Theology and Psychology.

 Amy Barker D'Alessandro, LMHC has been my mentor, colleague, and dear friend since 2011 when we met at the Refresh Conference (a local conference for foster and adoptive families) and decided to get coffee as we learned we share many of the same passions for those impacted by trauma, foster care, and adoption.
 We soon started our Seattle Area Birth Mom Club, recognizing the need for therapeutic services for the birth/first mother community in the Pacific Northwest.
 We co-facilitated our first annual Northwest Birth/First Mother's Retreat shortly thereafter and continue to offer annual Retreats in the Seattle area.
 Amy and I facilitate various events, groups, and retreats for adult adoptees, adoptive families, and birth/first mothers throughout the year.
 I live in Yakima WA with my special needs brother and my crazy-eyed Boston Terrier/French Bulldog mix, Abu-Doggie.